raven-panda/02-lab-php-api/README.md

 - `101 : Syntax Error: Special characters aren't allowed.` This message shows that the name of your category/technology is not in the right format.

 - `102 : File Error: You icon size exceeds the 2Mb allowed.` This message shows that the user put an image that exceeds maximum 2Mb size allowed.

+- `103 : Syntax Error: Ressources or categories is not JSON arrays.` This message shows that the user put wrong JSON arrays.

 #### PDO MySQL errors/warnings